GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 113-115
+GENERATED FROM PYTHON SOURCE LINES 132-137

 Now back to the query above, where we asked the database to provide all data for borehole *Riehen-1*, i.e. borehole Nr.
 111. The query returns a list of table rows fitting the query command.
 While usable, it is difficult to read, at least for humans.
 This is, where pandas comes into play.
-As an extensive data analysis library, [pandas](https://pandas.pydata.org/) provides a lot of tools to deal with a database and present them in [dataframes](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), which can be displayed in a way more organized way.
+As an extensive data analysis library, `pandas <https://pandas.pydata.org/>`_ provides a lot of tools to deal with a database and present them in `dataframes <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_, which can be displayed in a way more organized way.
 Below, we submit a query for the temperature data for borehole Nr.
 111 and display it. query database for Borehole Nr.
 111 and store it in the dataframe df.

 ..
-GENERATED FROM PYTHON SOURCE LINES 115-119
+GENERATED FROM PYTHON SOURCE LINES 137-141

 .. code-block:: default